Agnieszka26/trudly/README.md

 * typescript: 4.9.5

 ## Setup
-To clone and run this application, you'll need Git and Node.js (which comes with npm) installed on your computer.
+To clone and run this application, you'll need Git and Node.js installed on your computer.
 From your command line:

 ```
 # Clone this repository